sensu/sensu-docs-legacy/source/docs/0.22/install-redis-on-ubuntu-debian.md

    ~~~

    _NOTE: the `sensu-client` process does not require Redis configuration
-   unless Redis is being used as the [Sensu Transport](transport).
+   unless Redis is being used as the [Sensu Transport][3].
 If you're not
    planning on using Redis as the Sensu Transport, you do not need to create a
    Redis configuration file on systems where the Sensu client is installed._

 ### Using Redis as the Sensu Transport

-1. If you are [planning to use Redis][prereqs] as your [Sensu
+1. If you are [planning to use Redis][4] as your [Sensu Transport][3], please
-   Transport](transport), please copy the following contents to a configuration
+   copy the following contents to a configuration file located at
-   file located at `/etc/sensu/conf.d/transport.json`:
+   `/etc/sensu/conf.d/transport.json`:

    ~~~ json
    {